MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Configure-Incident-Workflows.md

 >Applies To: System Center 2016 Technical Preview - Service Manager

 You can use the following procedure to create and configure a workflow rule that will change the support tier to **Tier 2** whenever the **Urgency** property of an incident that is related to printing problems is changed to **High**.
 This procedure assumes that you already created an incident template to change the support tier to **Tier 2**, and it assumes that you already created the priority calculation table.
-For more information, see [How to Set Incident Priority](How-to-Set-Incident-Priority.md) and “To create a new printer-related incident template” in [How to Create Incident Templates](How-to-Create-Incident-Templates.md).
+For more information, see [How to Set Incident Priority](How-to-Set-Incident-Priority.md) and To create a new printer-related incident template in [How to Create Incident Templates](How-to-Create-Incident-Templates.md).

 ### To configure an incident workflow